The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Once you’re home you can set up a changing station anywhere in your house.
 A changing table is handy in the early days as it means you don’t spend as much time hunched over, but it’s not essential.
 If you have a changing mat, you can change a baby’s nappy on the floor in any room, and this is actually safer once your baby becomes more mobile.
 Quick access to a sink is also useful.
 It’s all about what’s easiest for you.

-Nappy changing essentials
+Disposable nappy changing essentials

-• Changing mat
+• Changing mat.

-• Soap to wash your hands
+• Soap to wash your hands.

-• Clean nappies
+• Clean nappies.

-• Cotton wool balls
+• Cotton wool balls.

-• Pot of cooled boiled water
+• Pot of cooled boiled water.

-• Clean change of clothes (and a spare set just in case!)
+• Clean change of clothes (and a spare set just in case!).

 You can use baby wipes if you prefer, but cotton wool and water are fine at first and won’t irritate your newborn’s delicate skin.
 Nappy bags are also useful for disposing of nappies hygienically.
-As your baby get older, you may need to use a barrier cream to prevent soreness and nappy rash, but it shouldn’t be necessary at first.
+As your baby gets older, you may need to use a barrier cream to prevent soreness and nappy rash, but it shouldn’t be necessary at first.

 Out and about